james-livefront/engineering_principles/CONTRIBUTING.md

 ## Adding Detection Patterns

-Detection patterns are the core of LEAP's violation detection.
-Here's how to add effective patterns.
+How to add detection patterns for violation detection.

 ### Step 1: Choose the Right Principle Category